-A review of current approaches and recommendations by government, Indigenous Peoples and local communities, industry , non-government organizations and academics identifie how the Figure provides a comparison of keywords across sources of documents, highlighting similarities and differences between sources.
+A review of current approaches and recommendations by the Arctic Council, government, Indigenous Peoples and local communities, industry, the United Nations, non-government organizations, and academics, identifies how the various sources address engagement expressed as key words.
+Figure 4 provides a comparison of keywords across sources of documents, highlighting similarities and differences between sources.

+Figure 4.
+Keyword comparison across sources.
+The sources, Arctic Council, Governments, Indigenous Peoples and local communities, Industry, Academic/NGOs, and UN Bodies, are color coded.
+The horizontal bars represent how often a keyword was mentioned, expressed as a percentage of mentions of all keywords by the source.

-igure 4.
-Keyword comparison across sources..1 Stages of Engagement
+7.2.1 Stages of Engagement

 Reference to engagement across the stages of an activity or project were broken down by source group (see Table 1).
 This highlights where the discussion on engagement by source group is focused within the documents reviewed.
 This does not mean that engagement does not occur across other stages of an activity or project.
-This comparison can be used to show stages at which emphasis on engagement may be placed by .
+This comparison can be used to show stages at which emphasis on engagement may be placed by certain actors.

+The general stages that occur over the lifetime of a project or activity were identified.
+The documents were reviewed to identify the stages of a project or activity in which engagement is discussed.
+When engagement begins during the lifetime of an activity, plan, policy and/or research will depend on context.
+Regardless of the scenario, engaging as early as possible has been noted as preferable to allow for relationship-building, trust and respect to be developed.

+In chronological order the stages identified are: pre-approval, planning, implementation, management, monitoring, and progress feedback.
+Generalized phases that can span across these stages include information gathering, throughout operations and dispute resolution.
+Not all activities or projects go through all stages identified.

 Table 1.
 Stages of engagement breakdown by sources